Marius-Sheppard/X-MAS-CTF-2020_Writeups/Santa's Consolation/README.md

 ```js
 var flag=decodeURI(encoded).split('[]').join('');
 ```
-The final step to recreating the flag is to replace the specified numbers with letters thus reversing the step where variable s1 was created in the original code (use of regex for replacing all apparitions of the character, not just the first one, in the string):
+The final step to recreate the flag is to replace the specified numbers with letters thus reversing the step where variable s1 was created in the original code (use of regex for replacing all apparitions of the character, not just the first one, in the string):
 ```js
 flag=flag.replace(/a/g,'4').replace(/e/g,'3').replace(/i/g, '1').replace(/t/g, '7').replace(/z/g, '_');
 ```

 Use the full code below to generate the flag:
 ```js
 var uri = '115|37|53|66|37|53|68|97|37|53|66|37|53|68|110|37|53|66|37|53|68|116|37|53|66|37|53|68|97|37|53|66|37|53|68|122|37|53|66|37|53|68|119|37|53|66|37|53|68|105|37|53|66|37|53|68|115|37|53|66|37|53|68|104|37|53|66|37|53|68|101|37|53|66|37|53|68|115|37|53|66|37|53|68|122|37|53|66|37|53|68|121|37|53|66|37|53|68|48|37|53|66|37|53|68|117|37|53|66|37|53|68|122|37|53|66|37|53|68|99|37|53|66|37|53|68|114|37|53|66|37|53|68|97|37|53|66|37|53|68|99|37|53|66|37|53|68|105|37|53|66|37|53|68|117|37|53|66|37|53|68|110|37|53|66|37|53|68|122|37|53|66|37|53|68|102|37|53|66|37|53|68|101|37|53|66|37|53|68|114|37|53|66|37|53|68|105|37|53|66|37|53|68|99|37|53|66|37|53|68|105|37|53|66|37|53|68|116'